 A. Rules that apply to both the Singles and Chapman Doubles Match Play competitions

-1. The highest permissible handicap index is 36 for both men and women.
+- The highest permissible handicap index is 36 for both men and women.
+Playing HCP is related to the course and Tee-off (white , yellow, red or blue) that is used during the match.

-2. The venue is to be mutually agreed upon between the two parties.
+- The venue to be used is to be mutually agreed upon between the two parties.
 If no agreement can be reached, the matter shall be referred to the Match Play Organiser.
+He will – normally - advice you to play at GC Spillern; His advice will be final.

-3. The first named (or top) player or team in the match schedule has the responsibility of initiating the arrangements for the match.
+- The first named (or top) player or team in the match schedule has the responsibility of initiating the arrangements for the match within the provided time frame for the applicable round.
 However, this does not mean that the other party cannot take the first step.
-In any case, please don’t expect the Match Play Organiser to make the arrangements or to keep reminding you!
+In any case, please don’t expect the Match Play Organiser to make the arrangements or reminding you!!

-4. The first named player or team also has the responsibility of informing the organiser of the location, date and result of the match, with an optional brief write-up of what happened during the match.
+- The first named player or team also has the responsibility of informing the organiser of the location, date and result of the match, with an optional brief write-up of what happened during the match by sending an Email to matchplay@ungc.eu

-5. If the match could not be played by the deadline (including the two-week period of grace), then the team or individual that goes through to the next round will be determined by a three-person Committee, made up of the Match Play Organiser and two UNGC Executive Committee members.
+- If the match could not be played by the deadline (including the two-week period of grace), then the team or individual that goes through to the next round will be determined by the Match Play Organiser by coin toss.
+This decision is final.

-6. If a match is all square after eighteen holes, it goes into sudden death.
+- If a match is all square after eighteen holes, it goes into sudden death.
 This should start at hole No. 1 (followed by 2, 3, 4, etc.) - unless otherwise agreed by the parties before the start of the match.
+The relevant hcp compensation for the hole stays the same as during the first time the hole was played.

-7. Rules of play are based on the rules approved by the R&A and the United States Golf Association (USGA).
+- Rules of play are based on the rules by the R&A and the US Golf Association (USGA).

-8. All protests concerning rule interpretations during a match must be submitted in writing to the Match Play Organiser (goeran.ungc@gmail.com) within three working days of the match in question by the player or team.
-All decisions by the Match Play Organiser in conjunction with the UNGC Rules Committee will be final.
+- All protests concerning rule interpretations during a match must be submitted in writing to the Match Play Organiser (mathewgeertsen@icloud.com or matchplay@ungc.eu) within three working days of the match in question by the player or team.
+The Match play organiser shall together with the UNGC Rules Committee make a ruling.
+The decision will be final.

 B. Rules that apply to only the Chapman Doubles Match Play competition (a variation of a four-ball match between two 2-person teams)